Nickchapman3773/Uranium-Fever/README.md

 	- When Wabbajack compiles and installs a list, it requires simultaneously drive presence of the initial download, the unedited file, and the file after it has been altered (in our case, most large texture packs have been appropriately compressed, optimized, and BSA packed).
 Many of these files are automatically removed following installation, though if desired, around 50gb of download files can also be deleted.
 Deleting these download files will make updating more arduous, however.
 - Start Location - Can I start in the Mojave Wasteland?
 	- Yes.
 To start in the Mojave Wasteland, select "memory" when prompted "Is this now, or just a memory?" immediately after leaving the vault.
-- Stock Game - What is the Stock Game Folder and why do I need it?
+- Stock New Vegas - What is the Stock New Vegas Folder and why do I need it?
 	- It is an installation of Fallout New Vegas that has already had several root mods installed.
 It also has the benefit of not altering the main Fallout New Vegas installation.
 Uranium Fever is entirely self contained in this respect.
 - TTW Installation - Can I just move my TTW installation from a prior modlist into the TTW mod folder?
-	- No. The TTW Installer edits Fallout New Vegas files in the _Stock Game folder_, this intentional to allow Uranium Fever to be entirely self contained.
+	- No. The TTW Installer edits Fallout New Vegas files in the [NoDelete] Stock New Vegas folder.
+This is intentional to allow Uranium Fever to be entirely self contained.
 - Vortex - Can I install Uranium Fever with vortex?
 	- No. Wabbajack is inherently incompatible with vortex.
  </details>